NOC-MSM/pyBDY/docs/source/CMEMS_downloader_usage.rst

 CMEMS downloader usage
 =======================

+**IMPORTANT** The CMEMS downloader has only been tested with the GLOBAL_ANALYSIS_FORECAST_PHY_001_024 model and specifcally the hourly SSH and U V product.
+This also has temperature stored within it, but not salinity.
+Other models and products should work but are currently likely to need some changes to the code to cope with different variable names within the data.
+This will be fixed in a later release of PyNEMO that is able to handle different variable and tracer names.

 PyNEMO has a CMEMS downloading function incorporated within it, this will download a section of the CMEMS global model (more models to be added)
 'GLOBAL_ANALYSIS_FORECAST_PHY_001_024-TDS' for the defined time period in the namelist file